-Moreover, applicants should anticipate that applications that are not responsive to the scope of the solicitation, or do not include a program narrative and budget or budget narrative, will not proceed to peer review and will not receive further consideration.
+Moreover, applicants should anticipate that some application elements are so critical that applications that do not respond to the scope of the solicitation; meet the eligibility requirements; request funding within the funding limit; or include a program narrative, budget detail worksheet or a budget narrative will neither proceed to peer review nor receive further consideration.

-OJP strongly recommends use of appropriately descriptive file names (e.g., "Program Narrative," "Budget" and "Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
-OJP recommends that applicants include resumes or job descriptions in a single file.
+OJP recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
+OJP recommends that applicants include resumes in a single file.